 The provisions of this Redevelopment Plan for Zone 2 of Project Area B will be effective for thirty years from the adoption of the ordinance approving the Bayview Hunters Point Plan by the Board of Supervisors on June 1, 2006; except that the nondiscrimination and nonsegregation provisions will run in perpetuity.
-After
+After this time limit

-The provisions of this time limitRedevelopment Plan for Zone 1 of Project Area B will be effective for thirty (30) years from the the2024 Plan Amendment Date.
-Solely for the purpose of using property tax revenues generated from Zone 1 of the Project Area to fund Qualified Project Costs (as defined in the Disposition and Development Agreement for the CP-HPS2 project ("CP-HPS2 DDA")) in Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, this 30-year time limit shall be automatically extended, without requiring amendment to this Redevelopment Plan, for a period equal to the time between the 2024 Plan Amendment and the date that the United States Navy completes the conveyance of all portions of Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, excluding Parcel F (as defined in the CP-HPS2 DDA), to the master developer of the CP-HPS2 project, provided that such automatic extension period shall not exceed fifteen (15) years.
+The provisions of this Redevelopment Plan for Zone 1 of Project Area B will be effective for thirty (30) years from the 2024 Plan Amendment Date.
+Solely for the purpose of using property tax revenues generated from Zone 1 of the Project Area to fund Qualified Project Costs and other costs necessary to complete the enforceable obligations of the CP-HPS2 project, including Agency Affordable Housing Costs and Agency Costs (as defined in the Disposition and Development Agreement for the CP-HPS2 project ("CP-HPS2 DDA")) in Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, the provisions of this Redevelopment Plan shall be (i) thirty (30) years from the 2024 Plan Amendment Date, plus (ii) an additional fifteen (15) years, which represents the "Anticipated Navy Delay".
+The "Anticipated Navy Delay" is the estimated delay, based on documentation from the Navy, that completion of remediation and conveyance of all portions of Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area, excluding Parcel F, to the master developer of the CP HPS2 project will occur in 2036-2038, including time needed for issuance of a Finding of Suitability for Transfer and associated conveyance documentation.
+This Anticipated Navy Delay warrants an additional extension of the redevelopment timelines to be established pursuant to Section

+34177.7(j) to include fifteen (15) additional years for purposes of those redevelopment activities on Phase 2 of the Hunters Point Shipyard Redevelopment Plan Project Area and related tax increment financing.
 Notwithstanding that the effectiveness of this Redevelopment Plan for Zone 1 of Project Area B may expire as described above, the Agency shall continue to pay indebtedness and receive property taxes pursuant to Section 33670 of the California Health and Safety Code from Zone 1 of Project Area B as set forth herein.